 The Public Gas Transporter Pipe-line Works (Environmental Impact Assessment) Regulations 1999

 These regulations apply to gas transporter pipeline works in Wales, Scotland and England.
 In Wales and Scotland, pipeline works in Annex I of the directive require an Environmental Statement to be submitted to the Secretary of State of BEIS.
 For pipeline works in Annex II of the Directive ‘the works’ may be subject to an environmental impact assessment if they have a design operating pressure exceeding 7 bar(g) or either wholly or in part cross a sensitive or scheduled area.
-In these circumstances, the gas transporter must, before commencing construction, either obtain determination from the Secretary of State that an Environmental Statement is not required, or give notice that it intends to produce an Environmental Statement.
+In these circumstances, the gas transporter must, before commencing construction, either obtain determination from the Secretary of State that an Environmental Statement is not required or give notice that it intends to produce an Environmental Statement.
 The regulations also provide for the Secretary of State to require an Environmental Statement where proposed works in Wales and Scotland do not meet these criteria but nevertheless it is considered that there are likely to be significant environmental effects.
 The completed Environmental Statement is submitted BEIS.
 It normally takes BEIS between 9 to 12 months to review the Environmental Statement, complete the consultations required with all appropriate statutory and non-statutory parties and grant the development consent required.

 In England, gas transporter pipeline work that fall within Annex I or II would require an Environmental Statement to be produced and would be an NSIP project requiring development consent under the Planning Act.
 Pipelines that do not fall within Annex I or II would not require an Environmental Statement.